Alpha-CubeSat/Monarch_Firmware/README.md

 After compiling and flushing the code into the CC1310 microcontroller, the LED should flash periodically, and the encoded data should be sent in frequency 915 MHZ.

-Note that this code is in charge of the sending part of CC1310 microcontroller.
+Note that this code is for the sending part of CC1310 microcontroller.
 The corresponding receiving part has another [repository](https://github.com/Alpha-CubeSat/Monarch-Ground-Station).

 ## References
 * [zac's paper](https://zacmanchester.github.io/docs/Zac_Manchester_PhD_Dissertation.pdf)